 Even things like relatively mild health conditions (high cholesterol for example), could present an opportunity to secure a higher level of income, guaranteed, for the rest of your life.

 If you are interested in an enhanced annuity, then we recommend you speak to a professional financial adviser.

 All professional advisers are bound by law to keep your personal circumstances private and confidential, so you can speak to them about lifestyle factors and health issues in complete confidence.
-You’ll find professional financial advisers who are local to you on Pick-A.org and unbiased.co.uk.
+You’ll find professional financial advisers who are local to you on unbiased.co.uk.